British Summer Time: Early history

-British Summer Time was first established by the Summer Time Act 1916, after a campaign by builder William Willett.
+British Summer Time was first established by the Summer Time Act 1916, after a campaign by builder William Willett who conceived the idea and published a proposal in July 1907 in a pamphlet titled "Waste of Daylight".
 His original proposal was to move the clocks forward by 80 minutes, in 20-minute weekly steps on Sundays in April and by the reverse procedure in September.
 In 1916, BST began on 21 May and ended on 1 October.
 Willett never lived to see his idea implemented, having died in early 1915.